vwatinteg/guide-rails-demo-noderest-javascript-nodejs/README.md

-# Node.js REST Application Example for Guide-Rails® Onboarding
+# Guide-Rails Demo using a Node.js REST Application Example

-This is the Node.js sample repository to be used for the Node.js tutorial found in the Guide-Rails® documentation.
+Learn how to get started with Guide-Rails full CI/CD pipelines using this sample Node.js application.
+Check out the [Tutorial](https://guide-rails.calculi.io/help/tutorials/nodejs/nodejs.html)

 ## Requirements

 * Node.js 10

-# guide-rails-demo-noderest-javascript-nodejs
+## Guide-Rails properties

+This demo application expects that the following properties are set.